 The average prices of single-family houses with mortgages guaranteed by Fannie Mae and Freddie Mac in the United States advanced 1.6 percent from a month earlier in June 2021, following a revised 1.8 percent gain in May.
 For the nine census divisions, seasonally adjusted monthly house price changes ranged from +0.8 percent in the West North Central division to +2.6 percent in the Mountain division.
 Year-on-year, house prices surged 18.8 percent in June, the largest gain on record.
 Considering the second quarter as a whole, prices were up by 4.9 percent from the first quarter of the year and by 17.4 percent from the same three-month period of 2020. source: Federal Housing Finance Agency

 Housing Index in the United States averaged 0.34 percent from 1991 until 2021, reaching an all time high of 1.90 percent in April of 2021 and a record low of -1.80 percent in November of 2008.
 This page provides the latest reported value for - United States House Price Index MoM Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States House Price Index MoM Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Housing Index in the United States is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Housing Index in the United States to stand at 0.30 in 12 months time.
-In the long-term, the United States House Price Index MoM Change is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Housing Index in the United States is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States House Price Index MoM Change is projected to trend around 0.30 percent in 2022, according to our econometric models.